Marosko123/Marosko123/README.md

 - 👋 Hi, I’m @Marosko123
 - 👀 I’m interested in Software development
-- 🌱 I’m currently working on Data structures
+- 🌱 I’m currently working on the Data structures and MySQL databases
 - 💞️ I’m looking to collaborate on a software programme

 # Projects: